A Model for Multi-Agent Heterogeneous Interaction Problems: Comparison with reinforcement learned policies

 \section{Comparison with reinforcement learned policies}

-We next use a reinforcement learning algorithm called soft actor-critic (SAC)~\cite{haarnoja2018soft} to minimize the empirical harm~\cref{eq:Fbar} and learn a policy for the team of defenders.
-Our goal is to compare the learned defender distribution from RL to the competition dynamics in~\cref{s:competition} and the optimal defender distribution.
+We next use a reinforcement learning (RL) algorithm called soft actor-critic (SAC)~\cite{haarnoja2018soft} to learn a policy for the defender team that minimizes the empirical harm~\cref{eq:Fbar}.
+Our goal in doing so is to compare the defender team's composition obtained from RL to the one obtained from competition dynamics in~\cref{s:competition}, and to the optimal defender distribution.

-At the beginning of each episode, we initialize the defender distribution $P_d$ to a uniform distribution and sample $N_d$ defenders from it.
-We sample $N_a$ attackers from a $Q_a$ that is fixed across episodes.
-At each time-step, defenders optimize the parameters $\th$ of a neural network to learn a control policy which gives a discrete control $[-\D, 0, \D] \ni \bar u = \pi_{\theta}(d, \hat Q_a)$ that reallocates a defender agent from type $d$ to type $d+\bar u$; we set $\D = 0.005$.
+At the beginning of each episode, we initialize with a uniform defender distribution $P_d$ and sample $N_d$ defenders from it.
+We sample $N_a$ attackers from a $Q_a$, which are fixed across episodes.
+At each time-step, defenders optimize the parameters $\th$ of a neural network to learn a control policy which outputs a discrete control $[-\D, 0, \D] \ni \bar u \sim \pi_{\theta}(d, \hat Q_a)$ that reallocates a defender agent from type $d$ to type $d+\bar u$; we set $\D = 0.005$.
 Weights $\th$ are shared by all defender agents.
-Analogous to the changing attacker distribution in~\cref{s:KF}, this setting alludes to the defenders reallocating their resources using information from the interactions.
-We can now simulate the attacker dynamics (at each time-step, attackers proliferate at rate $\nu_a m_a(t)$ and interactions increase with rate is $\nu_a' \l_a(t)$) to obtain one rollout.
-The return of this rollout is $R = - \sum_a \dot m_a(t)$ which is the rate of proliferation of the attackers; note that the number of attackers that are not recognized grows as $\dot m_a(t) = \nu_a m_a$ so minimizing this rate effectively encourages the policy to recognize attackers.
-This quantity is also incidentally what we calculated while building the filter in~\cref{s:KF} to estimate $\hat Q_a$.
+This way, using reinforcement learning, the defender team reallocates its resources using information from the interactions (observations $m_a(t)$ provided to each agent are the same as the competition dynamics formulation, the agents also accumulate them using $\hat{Q}_a(t) = m_a(t)/\sum_a m_a(t)$).
+During rollouts, at each time-step, attackers proliferate at rate $\nu_a m_a(t)$ and interactions increase with rate is $\nu_a' \l_a(t)$).
+The reward during a rollout is set to $r = - \sum_a \dot m_a(t)$ which is the rate of proliferation of the attackers; note that the number of attackers that are not recognized grows as $\dot m_a(t) = \nu_a m_a$ so maximizing the reward encourages the policy to recognize attackers.
 The RL policy should be compared to the competition dynamics in~\cref{s:competition} because defenders compete for interactions with the attackers to earn the reward of successful recognition.
 Note that at the end of the episode, we can also calculate the effective defender distribution obtained by the SAC policy $P_d = N_d/\sum_{d'} N_{d'}$.